What causes menopause dizziness, and how can you manage it?

-"Do speak to a health professional if you are feeling these symptoms, as seeking help can start the process to differentiate symptoms of menopause impacting your mental health from depression," says Vohra.
+"Speak to a health professional if you are feeling these symptoms, as seeking help can start the process to differentiate symptoms of menopause affecting your mental health from depression," says Vohra.
 "Some women who have a past history of sensitivity to their own hormone changes, such as premenstrual syndrome or postnatal depression, may be more likely to experience these types of symptoms during the menopause."

 Explore hormone replacement therapy (HRT)

-It can also help to read up on hormone replacement therapy, which can help relieve symptoms such as hot flushes, night sweats, vaginal dryness, reduced sex drive and mood swings.
+It can also help to read up on HRT, which can help ease symptoms such as hot flushes, night sweats, vaginal dryness, reduced sex drive and mood swings.
 It can also help prevent weakening of the bones, known as osteoporosis.
 Some types of HRT can increase your risk of breast cancer, but the benefits of HRT are believed to outweigh the risks for many women.

 "The risks are smaller than previously published, but your history, risks and family history all need to be taken into account," says Vohra.
 "If your anxiety is hormone-related, then replacing the hormones with HRT should help.
 Do consider what medications or contraception you are taking - this includes over-the-counter medication as it can help your health professional evaluate your need."

 Talking therapies and CBT (cognitive behavioural therapy) can help you change problematic thought patterns, while helping you think through any problems.
-"You can in many areas self-refer for CBT via your local mental health service or consult a GP or health professional to refer you," says Vohra.
+"You can in many areas self-refer for CBT through your local mental health service or consult a doctor or health professional to refer you," says Vohra.